onivim/oni2/README.md

 This means that Oni 2 is __free to use__ for __non-commercial__ or __educational__ uses.
 You are free to distribute and modify Oni 2 for personal use, as long as this README and License are included unmodified.

+Several dependencies have their own set of license terms here: [ThirdPartyLicenses.txt](ThirdPartyLicenses.txt)

 Copyright 2019 Outrun Labs, LLC.